a new iconic landmark in the heart of downtown

 Public Art

 As Barney Allis Plaza undergoes a transformative renewal, it sets the stage for a bold new vision.
 A Request for Qualifications (RFQ) was open until Friday, March 29, 2025, inviting artists from Kansas City and around the world to submit their qualifications for this landmark project.
+This rare and prestigious opportunity offered an artist or artist team the chance to shape Barney Allis Plaza into an iconic cultural landmark and develop a cohesive, site-wide artistic vision, integrating artwork throughout the plaza to create an immersive and unified experience.

 Envisioned as Kansas City’s front door, this revitalized urban hub—a one-square-block park in the heart of downtown—will celebrate culture, community, and civic pride.
-The commission presents a global call to visionary artists who can challenge expectations, engage diverse audiences, and leave a lasting mark.
+The commission presented a global call to visionary artists who can challenge expectations, engage diverse audiences, and leave a lasting mark.

 To bring this vision to life, Petrichor Projects, led by Tiffany Meesha Thompson, EMBA, serves as the curatorial arts consultant, collaborating with the design and construction teams to ensure art is thoughtfully woven into the site.
+The redevelopment of Barney Allis Plaza and the new Auditorium Plaza Garage by Kansas City, in partnership with Petrichor Projects, HOK, and the McCownGordon Design-Build Team, will provide essential infrastructure while serving as a platform for public art.

 Selection Process